The Nazis had a 5 million-franc bounty on the head of the spy known as the "White Mouse."

 In 1943, Nazi authorities were on the hunt for a spy they had nicknamed the "White Mouse" because of her ability to evade their capture, no matter what trap they set.
 The Gestapo had declared her their most wanted person, and placed a 5 million-franc bounty on her head.
 Their quarry was Nancy Wake, one of Britain's Special Operations Executive's most capable secret agents.
 Famous for her fearlessness, Wake would continue to evade her pursuers for the rest of the war, at one point even hurling herself from a train window to escape capture, and eventually become one of the Allies' most decorated servicewomen of World War II.

-Born in New Zealand in 1912, Wake grew up in Australia but ran away from home at the age of 16 to become a nurse.
+Born in New Zealand on August 30, 1912, Wake grew up in Australia but ran away from home at the age of 16 to become a nurse.
 She used an inheritance from an aunt to travel to New York, then to London where she trained herself as a journalist.
 Her next stop was Paris, where she worked for a variety of news outlets during the 1930s.
 As a European correspondent, she witnessed "roving Nazi gangs randomly beating Jewish men and women in the streets" in Vienna.
 She and her husband, Henri Fiocca, were living in Marseille when Germany invaded France, trapping them in the country.
 Undaunted, Wake became a courier for the French Resistance and helped stranded British military personnel escape capture and return to the UK.
 Her network was so efficient that the Gestapo placed her on their most wanted list with a huge bounty on her head.

 When the local resistance network was betrayed in 1943, Wake fled Marseille; her husband remained behind to settle the family business and was captured and executed by the Gestapo after he refused to disclose her location.
 Wake later told The Australian how easy it was to get past German patrols as she traveled through France: "A little powder and a little drink on the way, and I'd pass their posts and wink and say, 'Do you want to search me?'"
 She was arrested in Toulouse, but was released four days later because the Gestapo didn’t realize her true identity.
 From Toulouse, she tried to escape numerous times into neutral Spain, but each of these attempts were thwarted by German patrols.
 Finally, on her seventh attempt, Wake was able to cross into Spain while buried in the back of a coal truck.